The Gibbs Sampler with Particle Efficient Importance Sampling for State-Space Models

+To complement this motivation of the PEIS, we highlight its forward looking nature by linking the functions approximated by $\chi_{t+1}(x_{t}; \hat c_{t+1})$ and $k_t(x_{t},x_{t-1};\hat c_t)$ to the corresponding `look ahead' densities of the SSM.
+Those links obtain from recursion (\ref{eq:opt_k}), which implies that

-} Equation (\ref{EIS-chi}) implies that the intermediate SMC targets of the PEIS in Equation (\ref{eq:pi_t-EIS-1}) include via the approximation of $p_\theta(y_{t+1:T}|x_t)$ a prediction about which particles will be for periods $t+1,...,T$ in regions with high probability masses.
-Thus, the resulting resampling scheme based on the weights (\ref{PEIS-is-weights}) favors ancestor particles with high weights in all subsequent periods.
-Simultaneously, the PEIS sampling densities in Equation (\ref{EIS-denity approximation}) minimize according to Equations (\ref{eq:EIS-LS}) and (\ref{PEIS-is-weights}) the variance of the SMC-IS weights $w_t^i$ and thus the SMC weight degeneracy across all periods.
-Both properties together, imply that PEIS aims at getting as close to {\sl full global} adaption to the final target $p_\theta(x_{1:T}|y_{1:T})$ as possible, in which case the SMC IS weights would become $w_t^i\propto W_{t-1}^i \cdot 1$ for all $t$.
+where $p_\theta(y_{t+1:T}|x_{t})$ is the multiperiod a-head predictive likelihood and $p_\theta(x_{t}|x_{t-1}, y_{t:T})$ the associated conditional predictive posterior for $x_t$ given $x_{t-1}$ (for the derivations of these identities, see the online appendix.)
+Equation (\ref{EIS-chi}) implies that the auxiliary SMC target of the PEIS in (\ref{eq:pi_t-EIS-1}) includes by $\chi_{t+1}(x_{t};\hat c_{t+1})$ an approximation of $p_\theta(y_{t+1:T}|x_t)$ so that the resulting resampling scheme based on the IS weights (\ref{PEIS-is-weights}) favors ancestor particles with high probability masses in all subsequent periods.
+Simultaneously, the PEIS sampling density in (\ref{eq:IS-density-EIS-1}) proposes, as an approximation to $p_\theta(x_{t}|x_{t-1}, y_{t:T})$, period by period $x_t$-particles which are adapted in light of the current and all subsequent measurements $y_{t:T}$.
+Thus, both PEIS sampling and resampling are in each period globally adapted to the final target $p_\theta(x_{1:T}|y_{1:T})$.

-Since the PEIS implementation requires to run the sequence of $T$ auxiliary regressions (\ref{eq:EIS-LS}) {\sl before} producing via the sequence of SMC steps a weighted particle system $\{x_{1:T}^i,w_{T}^i\}$, this design aiming at perfect global adaption comes at additional computational costs relative to the local design of standard SMC procedures.
-However, as illustrated in our PEIS applications to PG algorithms below, the substantial improvements of the approximation to $p_\theta (x_{1:T}|y_{1:T})$ gained by the PEIS may outweigh its additional computational costs.
+Since PEIS requires to run the sequence of $T$ auxiliary regressions (\ref{eq:EIS-LS}) {\sl before} producing via the sequence of SMC steps a weighted particle system $\{x_{1:T}^i,w_{T}^i\}$, its design aiming at perfect global adaption comes at additional computational costs relative to standard locally designed SMC procedures.
+However, as illustrated in the applications below, the substantial improvements of the approximation to $p_\theta (x_{1:T}|y_{1:T})$ gained by the PEIS may outweigh its additional computational costs.
 In the following algorithm we provide a pseudo code of the PEIS.